m-rey/docscraper/README.md

 # docscraper

+NOTE: this is very much WIP.
+Use at your own risk!

 1. Install requirements.txt with pip or conda

 2. create an .env file in the root of this repository from the following example: